andresn/masq/README.md

 You can find demo apps in the following repo https://github.com/QwantResearch/masq-demos

 # Storybook
-To see all components and their props, and develop them in isolation, you can start the Storybook with:
+To see all components and their props and develop them in isolation, you can start the Storybook with:
 ```
 npm run storybook